Morningstar Asset Category

 Share Class Information

-*The Fund’s Advisor has contractually agreed to waive its fees and/or pay operating expenses [excluding, as applicable, taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with Form N-1A), expenses incurred in connection with any merger or reorganization and extraordinary expenses such as litigation expenses] so that the total fund operating expenses do not exceed 1.60%, 2.35%, 1.35%, and 1.60% for the Class A, C, Institutional, and T Shares, respectively.
+*The Fund’s Advisor has contractually agreed to waive its fees and/or pay operating expenses [excluding, as applicable, taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with Form N-1A), expenses incurred in connection with any merger or reorganization and extraordinary expenses such as litigation expenses] so that the total fund operating expenses do not exceed 1.60%, 2.35%, and 1.35%, for the Class A, C, and Institutional, respectively.
 The agreement is in effect until April 30, 2023.
 The net expense ratio is applicable to investors.

 Schedule of Distributions